Buckland, Gloucestershire: The Greshams

 Sir Richard Gresham (1494–1549) was a successful merchant who in 1537 was elected Lord Mayor of London.
-He served as a commissioner under Henry VIII, Three years after being granted the manor of Buckland, one of his many properties, he died, and the estates passed to his son Sir Thomas Gresham.
+He served as a commissioner under Henry VIII.
+Three years after being granted the manor of Buckland, one of his many properties, he died, and the estates passed to his son Sir Thomas Gresham.
 Thomas was even better than his father at accumulating wealth and land, serving as a financier and royal agent in turn to Edward VI, Mary I and Elizabeth I. Although he was lord of the manor for 30 years, there is, however no evidence that he lived at Buckland, or even visited it.
 Amongst his many achievements, he founded the Royal Exchange.
-His only son died unmarried in 1566, so when Thomas died in 1579, his bequests included generous provision for his foundation, Gresham College, London's first institution of higher learning.
+His only son died unmarried in 1566, so when Thomas died in 1579, his bequests included a generous provision for his foundation, Gresham College, London's first institution of higher learning.
 The manor of Buckland, however, passed to the eldest son of his sister, Christian.